 - 1. The International Energy Conservation Code, IECC - 2.
 ASHRAE 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings - 3.
-Arkansas Energy Code

-4. The National Appliance Energy Conservation Act (NAECA)The purpose of these code and standard updates is to increase energy efficiency by codifying minimum equipment performance or baselines.
-This is in contrast to DSM programs, which are intended to motivate participants to install systems and equipment that exceed prevailing codes or standards.

-5. EISA - the Energy Independence and Security Act of 2007
+Arkansas Energy Code - 4.
+The National Appliance Energy Conservation Act (NAECA) The purpose of these code and standard updates is to increase energy efficiency by codifying minimum equipment performance or baselines.
+This contrasts with DSM programs, which are intended to motivate participants to install systems and equipment that exceed prevailing codes or standards. - 5.
+EISA the Energy Independence and Security Act of 2007